Background

 Lawyers for employment contracts from Lawyer For Business want your employment contracts to cover as many aspects of the employer/employee relationship as possible.

-The more detailed an employment contract is, the less room there is for misunderstandings and the less a court has to try to divine what was the employment agreement between the parties.
+The more detailed an employment contract is, the less room there is for misunderstandings and the less a court has to try to divine what the employment agreement was between the parties.

 To accomplish this purpose, a well-constructed employment contract will describe with sufficient detail:

-• The employee’s job title and description
+• The employee’s job title and description.

-• The benefits and compensation the employer will provide to the employee
+• The benefits and compensation the employer will provide to the employee.

-• Whether the employment is “at will” or the conditions under which it can be terminated
+• Whether the employment is “at will” or the conditions under which it can be terminated.

-• The employer’s rules and regulations
+• The employer’s rules and regulations.

-• The process by which the employer will handle disciplinary matters
+• The process by which the employer will handle disciplinary matters.

-• The process for the employee to bring forth grievances of other issues
+• The process for the employee to bring forth grievances of other issues.

 Compensation and benefits are of particular interest to employees and can be a frequent source of contention.